Paying Taxes on CD Interest, Maturity, or Withdrawals

-For most people, things are simple: if your bank sends you a 1099-INT form at the end of the year, use that information and expect to pay tax on your CD earnings.
+For most people, things are simple: If your bank sends you a 1099-INT form at the end of the year, use that information, and expect to pay tax on your CD earnings.

-If your CD is held in a retirement account such as an IRA, you most likely do not owe income tax on the interest as you earn it every year.
-Instead, you’ll pay the taxes when you withdraw funds from the retirement account.
+Traditional (pretax) accounts: If you hold a CD in a retirement account, like an IRA or SEP, you most likely do not owe income tax on the interest as you earn it every year.
+Instead, you generally face taxes later as a result of withdrawing funds from the retirement account.

-When you buy a CD, you commit to leaving the money in the CD for a certain amount of time.
-If something comes up, you can often pull the funds out early – but it’ll cost you.
+When you buy a CD, you commit to leaving the money invested in the CD for a specific amount of time.
+But if you need money for an emergency, you can often pull the funds out early.
+Unfortunately, doing so will often cost you.
 Banks charge early withdrawal penalties, usually expressed as several months’ worth of interest.

-Look for the actual amount of your penalty in Box 2 of the 1099-INT from your bank.
+Look for the amount of any penalties in Box 2 of the 1099-INT from your bank.
 In some cases, that penalty might be deductible.
-But it’s always better to find an alternative source of funds – paying a dollar to the bank and getting a $0.30 tax break isn’t sustainable.
+Still, it might be better to find an alternative source of funds.
+It doesn’t make sense to pay a dollar to your bank in penalties and receive a $0.30 tax break unless you’re out of options.